Brandon5297/NoLimits/README.md

 # nolimits
-nolimits is a emulator.
+nolimits is a java text editor.

 ## Goal
-To learn java as I progress through this project.
+* To create a efficient text editor for java.
+* Edit the text editor to cater for multiple programming languages.

 ## Noteable Features

 ## Credits